Information for Authors

 The field of interest of the IEEE Broadcast Technology Society and the IEEE Transactions on Broadcasting encompasses devices, equipment, techniques and systems related to broadcast technology, including production, distribution, transmission, and progation aspects.

-Contributions may be Transactions papers, Brief papers or letters.
+Contributions may be Transactions papers, Brief papers or Correspondence.
 The distinction is not one of quality, but rather of nature.

 A Transactions paper is a thorough treatment of the subject.
 A Transactions Paper is a presentation of significant research, development, or application of broadcast technology.
 Papers include contributions from authors that describe useful new results, ideas, or innovations that advance the state-of-the-art broadcast technology engineering, systems and applications.
-A Transactions Paper is a fairly lengthy paper of approximately 6 to 20 pages.
+A Transactions Paper is a fairly lengthy paper of approximately 6 to 15 pages, including authors bios and photos.

 A Brief Paper addresses one or two points related to a subject.
 A Brief Paper is intended for the rapid publication of new and significant research results.
 A Brief Paper undergoes a complete peer review process, but it can usually completed in less time than required for a Transactions Paper.
-A Brief Paper is a failry short paper of approximatly less then 8 pages.
+A Brief Paper is a fairly short paper of approximately less then 8 pages.

-A Letter is usually one or two pages.
-A Letter serves to disseminate significant remarks, ideas, or suggestions of interest to broadcast engineers.
-Letters can also be used to provide comments on previously published papers.
+A Correspondence is usually one or two pages.
+A Correspondence serves to disseminate significant remarks, ideas, or suggestions of interest to broadcast engineers.
+Correspondence can also be used to provide comments on previously published papers.

 To enhance the appearance of your article on IEEEXplore®, a graphical abstract can be displayed along with traditional text.
 The graphical abstract should provide a clear, visual summary of your article’s findings by means of an image, animation, video, or audio clip.

-Any author submitting a paper to the Transactions on Broadcasting should use this template
+Any author submitting a paper to the Transactions on Broadcasting should use the two column format.
+Please use this template

 Please also complete a copyright form with all authors name listed.
 Only the cooresponding author needs to sign the copyright for it to be valid